hvianna/audioMotion.js/docs/advanced.md

 <div class="advanced-panel highlight-radial-spin"></div>

-Configure the radial analyzer spinning speed, when [RADIAL](settings.md#effects-switches) switch is on.
+Configure the radial analyzer spinning speed and direction, when [RADIAL](settings.md#effects-switches) switch is on.

 ## Weighting Filter